kyle-gao/LLM-IWA-fire-examples/README.md

 Some sample prompts and retrieved data for https://arxiv.org/abs/2503.00566 "Instructor-Worker Large Language Model System for Policy Recommendation: a Case Study on Air Quality Analysis of the January 2025 Los Angeles Wildfires", Gao et al. 2025.

-Will add more updates as we work on this project.
+Will add more updates as we work on this and related project.

 ### Citation